mosn/envoy-go-ldap-auth/README.md

 This is a simple LDAP auth filter for envoy written in go.
 Only requests that pass the LDAP server's authentication will be proxied to the upstream service.

 During this process, we can optimize the system by implementing user information caching with a duration defined by `config.cache_ttl`.
 This approach will help reduce the frequency of LDAP server access.
-If it is set to 0, caching is disabled by default.
+If it is set to 0, caching is disabled.

 In terms of caching, we utilize [bigcache](https://github.com/allegro/bigcache), which demonstrates exceptional performance in the evicting cache domain.